 an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying

 with any new or revised financial accounting standards provided pursuant to Section 13(a) if the Exchange Act.

 Item 5.02 Departure of Directors or Principal Officers; Election of Directors; Appointment of Principal Officers; Compensatory Arrangements of Certain Officers.

-In addition, upon execution of the Agreement and in connection with his February 1, 2022 transition, Mr. Russell will provide a general waiver and release of claims against the Company.
-Mr. Russell will be subject to certain restrictive covenants following his transition from the Company.
+In addition, upon execution of the Agreement and in connection with his October 14, 2022 termination of employment, Mr. Arison will provide a general waiver and release of claims in favor of the Company.
+Mr. Arison will be subject to certain restrictive covenants following his termination of employment with the Company.

 Item 9.01 Financial Statements and Exhibits.

 |10.1||Transition and Separation Agreement, by and between Shift Technologies, Inc. and George Arison, dated October 17, 2022|